-The Device ID of the HD-1 is used to associate the block with the physical HD-1, it needs to be set in 2 places: the HD-1 processing block and in the HD-1 hardware.
+The Device ID of the HD-1 is used to associate the block with the physical HD-1 and needs to be set in 2 places: the HD-1 processing block and in the HD-1 hardware.

-Double-click on the HD-1 block to open it and edit the default Device ID as required.
-The default Device ID is HD-1ID 01, if additional HD-1 blocks are added to the configuration the last digit of the Device ID will increment by 1.
+Double-click on the HD-1 block or use the Properties pane to edit the default Device ID as required.
+The default Device ID is HD-1ID 01.
+If additional HD-1 blocks are added to the configuration, the last digit of the Device ID will increment by 1.

 The Device ID in the hardware is set via Device Maintenance > Remote Devices > HD-1 Properties (again, the default is HD-1ID 01).
-Use Copy and Paste to ensure that the Device ID within the HD-1 processing block exactly matches that which is assigned to the HD-1 hardware.
+Use Copy and Paste to make sure the Device ID within the HD-1 processing block matches what is assigned to the HD-1 hardware.

-After the configuration has been pushed the HD-1 will be able to display its Device ID and network information locally by pressing the "Info" soft button.
+After the configuration has been pushed, the HD-1 will display its Device ID and network information locally by pressing the "Info" soft button.

-In the same way that 2 or more TEC-1 with the same Device ID will mirror one another's state, 2 or more HD-1 can share the same Device ID and mirror call states.
-Dialing activity is only shown on the device being used to dial, once the number is sent each screen will show the call state.
+In the same way that two or more TEC-1 devices with the same Device ID will mirror one another's state, two or more HD-1 devices can share the same Device ID and mirror call states.
+Dialing activity is only shown on the device being used to dial.
+Once the number is sent, each screen will show the call state.

-The Tesira HD-1 has a single RJ-45 jack for connection to the Tesira control network.
-It requires PoE.
+- The Tesira HD-1 has a single RJ-45 jack for PoE and connection to the Tesira control or AVB network.

-With a VoIP card the HD-1 can support 2 call instances, with up to 2 calls active and conferenced together.
+- With a VoIP card the HD-1 can support two call instances, and offers the ability to conference those two call instances together.